HetNormo/API-standards/instructions/readme.md

 ### Drafts

-For drafts, create a folder for the publication in `source/drafts/`, modify the file `jekyll-gh-pages.yml'from this folder to a destination publication-draft.
-Make sure the first source contains the annotation `layout: doc-draft`.
-Move/copy the files when publishing to the original folder.
+For drafts, create a folder for the publication in `source/drafts/`, modify the file `jekyll-gh-pages.yml` from this folder to a destination publication-draft.
+Make sure the first source contains the annotation `layout: doc-draft` and edit the `contents.md` to add the file to the index.

+Move/copy the files to the original folder upon publication and update the sidebar file in `_includes`.

 ### Updating